DesyncTheThird/corne-keymap/readme.md

 While Case Lock is active, `Ctrl`+`Bspc` will instead delete to the previous separator rather than deleting the entire word.

-Case Lock will time out after a duration of no input (default 15s).
+Case Lock will time out after a short duration of no input (default 2000ms).